Cost of Pre-Employment Screening in the U.S.

 2. Reduced Attrition

 Background checks can help organizations reduce the costs associated with employee attrition.
-By hiring a candidate that is the right fit, the risk of employee turnover is reduced.
+By hiring a candidate who is the right fit, the risk of employee turnover is reduced.
 The US Department of Labor states that a wrong hire could cost your organization at least 30% of the employee’s annual salary.

 3. Reduce Wastage